-Many objects that we come across in our daily life are ‘round’ in shape.
-Coin, bangles, bottle caps, the Earth, wheels etc. In layman terms, the round shape is often referred to as a circle.
+Many objects that we come across in our daily life are ‘round’ in shape such as a coin, bangles, bottle caps, the Earth, wheels etc. In layman terms, the round shape is often referred to as a circle.
 A closed plane figure, which is formed by the set of all those points which are equidistant from a fixed point in the same plane, is known as a circle.
-The fixed point is called the center of the circle and the constant distance between any point on the circle and its center is called the radius.
+In other words, a circle can be described as the locus of a point moving in a plane, in such a way that its distance from a fixed point is always constant.
+The fixed point is called the centre of the circle and the constant distance between any point on the circle and its centre is called the radius.

-- Exterior Point: Points lying in the plane of the circle such that its distance from its center is greater than the radius of the circle are exterior points.
-A point X is exterior point w.r.t to circle with center ‘O’ if OX > r.
-In fig. 2 D, G and B are exterior points.
+- Exterior Point: Points lying in the plane of the circle such that its distance from its centre is greater than the radius of the circle are exterior points.
+A point X is exterior point w.r.t to circle with centre ‘O’ if OX > r.
+In fig. 2 A, D, G and B are exterior points.

-- Interior Points: Point lying in the plane of the circle such that its distance from its center is less than the radius of the circle is known as interior point.
-A point X is interior point w.r.t to circle with center ‘O’ if OX < r.
-In fig. 2 C, F and E are interior points.
+- Interior Points: Point lying in the plane of the circle such that its distance from its centre is less than the radius of the circle is known as the interior point.
+A point X is interior-point w.r.t to circle with centre ‘O’ if OX < r.
+In fig. 2 C, F, and E are interior points.

 In the first fig. the line AB intersects the circle at two distinct points P and Q. The line AB here is called secant of the circle.
 The line segment PQ is known as the chord of the circle as its endpoints lie on the circumference of the circle.
-A chord passing through center of the circle is known as the diameter of the circle and it is the largest chord of the circle.
+A chord passing through a centre of the circle is known as the diameter of the circle and it is the largest chord of the circle.

 In the second figure, the line AB touches the circle exactly at one point, P. A line touching the circle at one single point is known as the tangent to the circle.

-In the last figure the line does not touch the circle anywhere therefore it is known as a non- intersecting line.
+In the last figure, the line does not touch the circle anywhere, therefore, it is known as a non- intersecting line.

-Arc of circle:
+Arc of a circle

-A part of circumference of the circle is known as an arc.
+A part of a circumference of the circle is known as an arc.
 An arc is a continuous piece of the circle.

-Part of a circle bounded by a chord and an arc is known as segment of the circle.
-The figure given below depicts the major and the minor segment of the circle.
+Part of a circle bounded by a chord and an arc is known as a segment of the circle.
+The figure given below depicts the major and minor segments of the circle.